nablarch/nablarch-document/en/application_framework/application_framework/libraries/validation/bean_validation.rst

 The configuration required to use Bean Validation are shown below.

 MessageInterpolator configuration
-  Configure the class that constructs the message when validation errors occur in Bean Validation (a class that implements :java:extdoc:`MessageInterpolator <javax.validation.MessageInterpolator>`).
+  Configure the class that constructs the message when validation errors occur in Bean Validation (a class that implements :java:extdoc:`MessageInterpolator <jakarta.validation.MessageInterpolator>`).

   If this is not configured, then :java:extdoc:`NablarchMessageInterpolator <nablarch.core.validation.ee.NablarchMessageInterpolator>` which uses :ref:`message` is used.